fratrung/kubernetes-keystone-integration/README.md

 - Maintain **consistent multi-tenant RBAC policies** across systems
 - Represent **IoT/edge resources** (via Stack4Things) as Kubernetes-managed entities
 - Provide a foundation for **unified cloud-edge orchestration**
+- Allowing the user to manage Stack4things projects and resources through Kubernetes using the same Identity provided by Keystone
 ---

 ## Stack